fabsenet/blog_en/source/_posts/2015/09-09-powershell-is-case-sensitive.md

 date: 2015-09-09T09:27:53.000Z
 author: Fabian Wetzel
 subtitle: Did you know PowerShell is case-sensitive?
 I did not know this until recently.
+description: Did you know PowerShell is case-sensitive?
+I did not know this until recently.
 ---

 Did you know PowerShell is case-sensitive?
 I did not know this until recently.
 Together with a file system which is not case sensitive, this does not make much sense to me: